anshitaBajpai/The-Bookstore/README.md

 # 📚 The BookStore

-A modern full-stack web application for browsing, purchasing, and managing books.
+It is a modern full-stack e-commerce web application built for browsing, managing, and purchasing books online.
+It provides a seamless shopping experience with features like authentication, cart management, wishlist functionality, and an admin dashboard for managing books.
 Built with React (frontend), Express.js (backend), and MongoDB (database).
-Features a clean, sea green-themed UI, cart functionality, admin portal, and secure authentication.

 ## 🚀 Features